FranciscoMoretti/site/content/code-tips/interface-segregation-principle-isp.md

 ### 👍 Pros
 - **Flexible and adaptable**: Smaller interfaces provide flexibility by allowing clients to depend only on the functionality they require. 🧘‍♂️
 - **Enhances maintainability**: Breaking down large interfaces into smaller ones simplifies maintenance and reduces the impact of changes. 🧹
-- **Promotes reusability**: Fine-grained interfaces enable reusing code across different client contexts, improving productivity. 🔄
+- **Promotes reusability**: Fine-grained interfaces enable reusing code across different client contexts. 🔄

 ### 👎 Cons
 - **Increased complexity**: Managing multiple smaller interfaces may introduce some complexity compared to a single interface. 🤔